amalto/caddy-secure-docker/README.md

-# caddy-docker
+# caddy-secure-docker
-A Docker image for Caddy.
-This image includes vars_regex, jwt_valid, route53 DNS and maxmind geolocation plugins
+A Docker image builder for Caddy.
+This builder produces an image which includes the caddy server plus the modules:

+- amalto/vars_regex
+- amalto/jwt_valid
+- caddy-dns/AWS Route53 DNS
+- Maxmind geolocation

-The image also contains Fail2ban configured to run inside the same Alpine based container.
+The secure-docker image also contains Fail2ban configured to run inside the same Alpine based container.

+The image builder can be run via the supplied Makefile and uses the `envfile` for build environment variables.

+### Note

+The custom entrypoint.sh used by these images allows the execution of shell scrips on startup if they are placed in the caddy /data/stripts.d folder

+__________

+The current version of Caddy Server specified in the envfile is **2.2.1**

+__________